rinatiwari/HHS_outsourcing_trends/README.md

 # project_one
-Repository for collaboration on project_one by members of the group [group name here]
+Repository for collaboration on Project 1 by members of the group 'insert_team_name'.
+Due NOVEMBER 2ND.